DaveGomesh/cryptography-with-geometric-transpositions/README.md

-# cryptography-with-geometric-transposition
+# Cryptography with Geometric Transpositions
 Some encryptions using Geometric Transpositions.